Aeroflot

 During the time of the Soviet Union, Aeroflot was one of the largest airlines in the world.
 In 1992, following the dissolution of the Soviet Union, Aeroflot was divided into approximately 400 regional airlines informally known as Babyflots and was restructured into an open joint-stock company.

 It has a market share in Russia of approximately 42.3%.
 Including subsidiaries, the company carried 55.3 million passengers in 2024.
 Aeroflot also owns Rossiya Airlines and Pobeda, a low-cost carrier.
+In 2022, the airline was banned from flying into the European Union.

 The Aeroflot fleet, excluding subsidiaries, includes 171 airplanes: 112 Airbus planes and 59 Boeing planes.
-The company plans on making the Yakovlev MC-21 its flagship plane, with deliveries expected to start in 2026.
+The company plans on making the Yakovlev MC-21 its flagship plane, with deliveries expected to start in 2027.